Exercise 2b: NBA Play-offs on Iridis

 ℹ MIL VS POR match complete in 145 minutes

-Note that only a single .err file has been created for our job in which the messages from all jobs have been compiled.
+Note that only a single .err file has been created for our job (R-nba-playoffs.1917700.err) in which the messages from all jobs have been compiled.
+This is in contrast to the slurm job array we ran earlier, where each array task produced its own separate .err and .out files.
+Here, future.batchtools manages the sub-jobs and collects their output back into the main job’s log.

 We see the same winner being announced, showing that our seeds have been propagated successfully and effortlessly across jobs!